-1.5 Bit interleaving
+2.1 Bit interleaving

-The technique of bit interleaving consists in coding an w-bit lane as an array of s = w/m CPU words of m bits each, with word i containing the lane bits with $z \equiv i \pmod{s}$.
-This can be applied to any version of Keccak-f to any CPU with word length m that divides its lane length w.
+The technique of bit interleaving consists in coding an w-bit lane as an array of s = w/m CPU words of m bits each, with word ζ containing the lane bits with $z \equiv \zeta \pmod{s}$.
+Here, s is called the interleaving factor.
+This technique can be applied to any version of Keccak-f to any CPU with word length m that divides its lane length w.

-For readability, we now treat the concrete case of 64-bit lanes and 32-bit CPU words.
-This can be easily generalized.
+We first treat the concrete case of 64-bit lanes and 32-bit CPU words, so a factor-2 interleaving.
 A 64-bit lane is coded as two 32-bit words, one containing the lane bits with even z-coordinate and the other those with odd z-coordinates.
-More exactly, a lane L[z] = a[x][y][z] is mapped onto words U and V with U[i] = L[2i] and V[i] = L[2i+1].
+More exactly, a lane L[z] = a[x][y][z] is mapped onto words U_0 and U_1 with $U_0[j] = L[2j]$ and $U_1[j] = L[2j+1]$.
 If all the lanes of the state are coded this way, the bitwise Boolean operations can be simply implemented with bitwise Boolean instructions operating on the words.
 The main benefit is that the lane translations in ρ and θ can now be implemented with 32-bit word rotations.
 A translation of L with an even offset 2τ corresponds to the translation of the two corresponding words with offset τ .
-A translation of L with an odd offset L corresponds to L corresponds to L with an odd offset L corresponds to L with an odd offset L corresponds to L corresponds to L with an odd offset L corresponds to L corresponds to L with an odd offset L corresponds to L corresponds
+A translation of L with an odd offset L corresponds to L with an odd offset L corresponds to L with an odd offset L corresponds to L with an odd offset L with efficient rotation instructions, this may give an important advantage compared to the straightforward mapping of lanes to CPU words.
+Additionally, a translation with an offset equal to 1 or L results in only a single CPU word rotation.
+For Keccak-L[1600] specifically, this is the case for 6 out of the 29 lane translations in each round (5 in L and 1 in L).